WHAT TO EXPECT

 Those who are new to this kind of worship need not try to keep up or worry about "doing it wrong."
 Episcopalians have individual ways of worshiping, and no one is grading you.
 Enjoy the liturgy and participate as you desire and are able.

 Guests are welcomed during the announcements; we will not call you out unexpectedly or ask you to publicly introduce yourself.
 During the Passing of the Peace, we will greet one another with "Peace of the Lord" or similar words.
 Normally these greetings would include a handshake, or perhaps a hug or kiss between close friends and family.
-Because of the Covid-19 pandemic, we need to maintain physical distance with anyone not in our own household.
-Rather than hugs and handshakes, you will see folks waving, making a peace sign, or offering air hugs.

 The service usually ends with a recessional.
 The crucifer, torchbearers, and ministers walk back down the aisle, and the deacon dismisses the service.
 Some folks like to remain seated until the musician(s) finish playing.
 Though we are quiet and introspective before the service, we are very social afterward.
 This is a wonderful time to meet people and check in with old friends.